Navid200/xDrip/docs/Nightscout/NS_Variables.md

 In the terminal, type sudo nano /etc/nsconfig.
 This will open, using nano, the file containing the variables for edit.
 ![](./images/nsconfig.png)
+To exit, press ctrl and X at the same time.
+To save, press ctrl and O at the same time.
+It will offer the same name to save the file.
+Press enter to approve.
+Or, enter a different name to create a copy.

 Let's add a variable to correctly reflect the database capacity.
 I have set the disk space to 30GB.
 Therefore, I have more than 20GB of space for the database.
 So, let's set it to 20000, which is reasonably close and leaves some margin.